ShuDataScience/Cyclistic-Bikeshare-Capstone/README.md

 Provide more marketing campaign visibility (footage, frequency) at docked_bike stations.
 The users are 100% targeted customers.

 3. From the time perspective:
-  1) Jun-Oct are the peak seasons.
+  a.
+Jun-Oct are the peak seasons.
 I recommend to increase budget spent in these months.
 The marketing campaingn will be viewed by more more target customers.

-  2) The casual users are more active (by 40% roughly) at the weekend.
+  b.
+The casual users are more active (by 40% roughly) at the weekend.
 Increasing the marketing campaingn at the weekend, can increase the campaign exporsure to casual users to increase the potential converation rate to memebers.